• Skip to primary navigation

 • Meanwhile prepare the jelly with the boiling water and cold water (as per the packet instructions) and place into the fridge for 1-2 hours or until slightly thickened.

 • Dip each cake into the jelly mixture (one at a time - using a slotted spoon).
-Then coat with the coconut by tossing together in a bowl.
+Then coat with the coconut by tossing together well in a bowl.

 • Place a spoonful of whipped cream on top of one of the jelly cakes and sandwich together with another.
 Place into the fridge to set.